What is Search Intent?

 Meeting users expectations isn’t just about general usability and aesthetics, but ensuring the right components and conversion paths are in place to let them accomplish their specific goal – whether that’s making a purchase, getting an informational query answered in-depth, easily navigating to another website, or whatever the dominant intent may be.

-Prioritizing Search Intent Optimization Across the Customer Journey
+Search Intent Optimisation Across the Customer Journey

 For example, in the awareness and consideration phases, you’ll want content and messaging focused on addressing informational needs like: